 The designer’s anti-nuclear-missiles T-shirt, worn while meeting then-prime minister Margaret Thatcher in 1984, is now part of 80s fashion history.

-The trend of slogans printed on t-shirts was quickly adopted by Pepsi, Nike, Adidas, and Guess after realizing the advertising power of their own printed logos on T’s.
+The trend of slogans printed on t-shirts was adopted by Pepsi, Nike, Adidas, and Guess after realizing the advertising power of printed logos on T-shirts.

 The 80s was the decade of mini skirts, skater skirts, and Rah-rah’s made from denim and spandex (see Kylie Minogue’s high-shine minidresses).

-Matched with go-go boots, mini skirts were first seen in 1960s fashion magazines.
+Matched with go-go boots, mini skirts were first seen in 1960s fashion.

-But the mini-skirt & thick waist belt style peaked in the mid-80s – sometimes matched with legwarmers and/or leggings or augmented with layers of net and lace, Madonna-style.
+But the mini-skirt & thick waist belt trend peaked in the mid-80s – sometimes matched with legwarmers and/or leggings or augmented with layers of net and lace, Madonna-style.

-Popular in 1940s fashion (and later in the 50s fashion), polka dot dresses, skirts, and tops resurfaced in the 80s with a vengeance.
+Popular in the 1940s fashion days and the early part of the 50s fashion days, the trend of dresses, skirts, and tops with polka dot prints resurfaced in the 80s with a vengeance.

 The French fashion house Emanuel Ungaro brought the pattern back on its SS 1985 ready-to-wear collection, fast adopted by royalty, pop stars, and cinema celebrities alike.

-Princess Diana loved sporting polka dot skirts; the Strawberry Switchblade pop duo had them on big PVC belts, and Claudia Cardinale on her characteristic dresses with tie necklines.
+Princess Diana loved sporting polka-dot skirts; the Strawberry Switchblade pop duo had them on big PVC belts, and Claudia Cardinale had them on her characteristic dresses with tie necklines.

-Even in the 80s wearing natural animal skin was drawn upon.
+Even in the 80s, wearing natural animal skin was encouraged.

 However, that didn’t deter celebrities from wearing over-the-top animal prints on every imaginable outfit and style.